Son of God: Rulers and imperial titles

 Among the Eurasian nomads, there was also a widespread use of "Son of God/Son of Heaven" for instance, in the third century BC, the ruler was called Chanyü and similar titles were used as late as the 13th century by Genghis Khan.

 Examples of kings being considered the son of god are found throughout the Ancient Near East.
 Egypt in particular developed a long lasting tradition.
 Egyptian pharaohs are known to have been referred to as the son of a particular god and their begetting in some cases is even given in sexually explicit detail.
 Egyptian pharaohs did not have full parity with their divine fathers but rather were subordinate.
 Nevertheless, in the first four dynasties, the pharaoh was considered to be the embodiment of a god.
 Thus, Egypt was ruled by direct theocracy, wherein "God himself is recognized as the head" of the state.
-During the later Amarna Period, Akhenaten reduced the Pharaoh's role to one of coregent, where the Pharaoh and God ruled as father and son.
-Akhenaten also took on the role of the priest of god, eliminating representation on his behalf by others.
+During the later Amarna Period, King Amenhotep IV/Akhenaten redefined the pharaoh's godship.
+He taught "there was only one god and only one person who now knew the god: Akhenaten himself" and assumed position of the ḥm ntr tpy (first servant of god).
+He eventually eliminated all representation on his behalf by the priests of Amun as he also eliminated the god Amun, to solely lead worship identifying as the Son of the God he called Father, the latter which he recognized through the aten (sun), the vehicle through which the power of the God manifested to him.
+Within a few years of his first epiphany and becoming king, King Akhenaten had dropped the priestly title of ḥm ntr tpy, but remained serving as the sole cleric and son of the Father in his rule of the Two Lands.
 Later still, the closest Egypt came to the Jewish variant of theocracy was during the reign of Herihor.
 He took on the role of ruler not as a god but rather as a high-priest and king.

 According to the Bible, several kings of Damascus took the title son of Hadad.
 From the archaeological record a stela erected by Bar-Rakib for his father Panammuwa II contains similar language.
 The son of Panammuwa II a king of Sam'al referred to himself as a son of Rakib.
 Rakib-El is a god who appears in Phoenician and Aramaic inscriptions.
 Panammuwa II died unexpectedly while in Damascus.
 However, his son the king Bar-Rakib was not a native of Damascus but rather the ruler of Sam'al it is unknown if other rules of Sam'al used similar language.